 That’s because institutional investors are more concerned with finding the next Facebook or Uber than actually investing.
 Their strategy is to spread their capital across as many companies as they can.

 Venture capital firms know that most of their investments will fail.
-But a small percentage of them go on to become multi-billion dollar success stories.
+But a small percent of them go onwards to become multi-billion dollar success stories.
 They substantially raise the average, helping VCs recoup their losses and then some.

-It’s not a bad tactic if you have a large sum of money to spread across dozens of different startups.
+It’s a solid tactic if you have a large sum of money to spread across dozens of different startups.
 For everyone else, we’re only looking for winners.

 Asia has plenty of them.
-From innovative fintech firms to e-commerce businesses, startups in Asia generally have fairer valuations, less competition, and greater changes of success than their western counterparts.
+From innovative fintech firms to e-commerce businesses, startups in Asia generally have fairer valuations, less competition, and greater chances of success than their western counterparts.

 You might disagree with my opinion that these five investments are better than gold.
 The point remains: there’s countless ways to diversify your portfolio and safeguard your assets.
 Don’t choose just one.